jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

 <p>
-  Please let me know how you use Lithium&#8217;s filter system in the comments.
+  Please let me know how you use Lithium's filter system in the comments.
 </p>

  [1]: http://lithify.me/docs/manual/lithium-basics/filters.wiki "Filter System Manual for Lithium PHP"